The Blood Sisters (TV series)

-The Blood Sisters is a 2018 Philippine drama television series directed by Jojo Saguin, starring Erich Gonzales in three characters: Erika, Carrie, and Agatha.
-The series premiered on ABS-CBN's Primetime Bida evening block and worldwide on The Filipino Channel from February 12, 2018, to August 17, 2018, replacing Wildflower and was replaced by Meteor Garden.
+The Blood Sisters is a 2018 Philippine television drama romance series broadcast by ABS-CBN.
+Directed by Jojo A. Saguin, Roderick P. Lindayag and Manny Q. Palo, it stars Erich Gonzales.
+It aired on the network's Primetime Bida line up and worldwide on TFC from February 12 to August 17, 2018, replacing Wildflower and was replaced by Meteor Garden.

 Plot

 This fictional story follows the lives of triplets, separated as infants, and the complex events that bring them together.
 The main story line revolves around Erika Castillo, an exotic dancer in a club in Davao City.
 Her work as an entertainer helps provide for her son's medical bills, but her job exposes her to the seedy darkness and dangers of the business, and that is what happened one evening when she witnesses a waitress murder a syndicate member in the club's private dancing room.
 The killer, known only as Ana Cruz quickly disappears and the syndicate is eager to retrieve a ledger they think Erika took.
-They send assassins to silence her.
+Greg (Ian de Leon) send his henchmen to silence her.

 With her life and her son's safety at risk, Erika leaves him with her friend Bruce (Ogie Diaz) and escapes to Manila.
-With the help of her best friend Tonio (Ejay Falcon), she searches for “Ana” and the ledger.
+With the help of her best friend Tonio (Ejay Falcon), she searches for "Ana" and the ledger.
 The assassins catch up with her in Manila, but she manages to escape and Fate hurls another woman along their path.
 The woman, Carrie Almeda, is a dead ringer for Erica, and the killers mistake her for Erika.
 They shoot and abduct her.
 Meanwhile, Erika finds herself assuming her double's identity, hiding under the safety net of Carrie Almeda's world for a brief time.

 27 years ago, a childless couple, Debbie and Norman Almeda (Dina Bonnevie and Jestoni Alarcon) hire Adele (Cherry Pie Picache), their housekeeper, to serve as surrogate mother to carry their fertilized eggs in her womb.
 What originally started as a Surrogacy Agreement between Adele and the couple falls through when Adele suffers a miscarriage.
 With no viable fertilized eggs left for another In vitro fertilisation and desperate for a child, Norman seduces Adele and gets her pregnant again.
 They continue the surrogacy charade, with Debbie none the wiser, but Adele changes her mind shortly before she delivers and escapes from the Almedas.
 Unaware that Adele gives birth to triplets, Norman hires men to get their child back as he undertakes a search himself.
 Norman tracks Adele in Davao City and takes the infant Agnes away from her arms.
 By a cruel twist of fate, Almeda's men snatch the other infant, Almira, from Adele's mother at the wet market nearby.
 Norman assumes his men made a mistake and notifies them that he already has the infant, so the kidnappers leave Almira in an empty carton in a garbage dump.